• Skip to primary navigation

 instant pot pulled pork sandwiches with coleslaw on a plate with pineapple and a text overlay

 Make this easy pressure cooker pulled pork and use it in tacos, sandwiches, or a pulled pork sandwich with rainbow coleslaw and pineapple to make a truly delicious summer entertaining meal.
-It's a super versatile meat and recipe!
+It's a super versatile meat and recipe for meal prep.

 pressure cooked pulled pork and onions on a cream oval plate